 24-hour All Inclusive.
 Full Board buffet meals.
 Unlimited dining in the à la carte restaurants, reservations must be made on arrival.
-Snacks, afternoon cakes and ice-cream.
+Snacks and ice-cream.

 24-hour All Inclusive.
 Unlimited local alcoholic and non-alcoholic beverages including beer, wine, spirits, cocktails and soft drinks, until 23.00 or until 02.00 in La Rancherita disco.
 International premium drinks will be available in all bars.

 All are included except where indicated.

 You've got two large pools at the Akumal, one of which is an activity pool.
-The poolside here comes with luxury hammocks and waiter service offering premium drinks, like juices, cocktails and international drinks.
+The poolside here comes with waiter service offering premium drinks, like juices, cocktails and international drinks.
 There are 5 other pools throughout the complex including the Tulum and Coba hotels.